What Is the Final Paycheck for a Terminated Employee?

 Is the termination date the last day worked or the first day not working?

-The last day worked is the termination date.
-It is important to note that the termination date is not always the same as the end date of employment or the last day of pay.
+The termination date is the last day worked.
+Keep in mind that it is not always the same as the end date of benefits or the last day of pay.

-Does the job closing date include the day?
+Does the job closing date include the day worked?